MRIresearch/NeuroPipelines/containers/nklab-neurotools-v0.4/README.md

 #  Introduction
-This is a recipe file for installing specific versions of neuroimaging software in a singularity container.
-Please note that it is highly likely that the steps in the recipe file will need changes as links to dependencies become inaccessible or fundamental changes
+This is a recipe file for installing specific versions of neuroimaging software in the singularity container nklab-neurotools-v0.4.sif.
+Please note that it is highly likely that the steps in the recipe file will need changes as links to dependencies become inaccessible or fundamental changes.

+# Changes
+There are a fewer changes from the original image which was initially built on 9/18/2019.
+These are minor changes and should not affect the reproducibility of the functionality of this image.
+You can view the original definition file at `nklab-neurotools-def-original`
+* HCP Workbench (wbview and wbcommand) v1.3.2 replaced by v1.5.0 (v1.3.2 no longer accessible)
+* Pip url changed from https://bootstrap.pypa.io/pip/get-pip.py to https://bootstrap.pypa.io/pip/3.5/get-pip.py (URL location changed)

 # Contents
 * FSL 6.0.1.
 The CUDA 8.0 toolkit libraries have also been installed allowing gpu compatible versions of eddy, bedpostx and probtraxck to be run.